Hashtag Web3 Logo

 1. Strong vs. Weak Technologies

-- Weak Technologies: These are controlled by a single company or entity.
-They can be changed or shut down at the whim of the owner.
-Think of the Facebook API or the Twitter API.
+• Weak Technologies: These are controlled by a single entity, subject to arbitrary changes or shutdowns.
+Examples include the Facebook API and the Twitter API.

-He argues that blockchain protocols are the ultimate "strong technologies."
-Their rules are transparent and enforced by code, providing a stable and trustworthy foundation for developers to build on.
-This strength, he believes, is why Web3 will attract the best and brightest builders over the long term.
+He argues that blockchain protocols qualify as "strong technologies."
+Their transparent rules, enforced by code, provide a stable foundation for developers.
+This strength, according to Dixon, will attract top talent to Web3 over time.

 2. The Idea Maze

-Dixon often refers to the "idea maze," a concept originally coined by Balaji Srinivasan.
-The idea maze represents the complex landscape of all possible paths a startup can take, including product choices, competitive responses, market timing, and technological hurdles.
+The "idea maze" concept, originally introduced by Balaji Srinivasan, illustrates the complex array of possible paths a startup can pursue.
+This includes product choices, competitive responses, market timing, and technological challenges.

-A great founder, in Dixon's view, is someone who has thoroughly thought through the idea maze for their project.
-They have considered all the dead ends, the potential pitfalls, and have a clear vision for navigating the maze successfully.
-When a16z crypto invests in a team, they are betting on that team's ability to navigate this maze better than anyone else.
+A successful founder, in Dixon's view, has thoroughly explored the idea maze for their project.
+They consider potential pitfalls and dead ends while developing a clear strategy for managing the maze effectively.
+When a16z crypto invests in a team, they are betting on that team's ability to work through this maze more skillfully than others.

 3. "Come for the Tool, Stay for the Network"